Dog Friendly Lake District Cottages

-We are true fans of our furry friends.
-In fact, we have two dogs ourselves.
-Meet Dasher the Labradinger and Binsey the Boxer.
-This troublesome twosome accompanies us on our own self-catering adventures, so we know exactly what it takes for a cottage to impress both dog and master alike.
+We are true fans of all furry friends.
+We have had many dogs ourselves.
+Meet Dasher the Labradinger.
+This four-legged Fell lover accompanies us on our own self-catering adventures, so we know exactly what it takes for a cottage to impress both dog and master alike.

 Walks right from the cottage doorstep

-From the moment their paws step out of our accommodation doors, your dog will be treated to a wealth of walks.
+From the moment their paws step out of our accommodation doors, your dog will be treated to a wealth of walks, locally and in Cumbria.
 Take a ramble to Ellen Vale – on your way (if it’s a clear day) take a moment to drink in the sights of the Scottish hills on the opposite side of the Solway Firth.

 If you and your tail wagging friend are up for a more energised day out, take a walk up Tallentire Hill, where you’ll be able to see the North Western Cumbrian mountains.

 Or if you fancy a more leisurely ramble, leash him up and wander freely through beautiful woods, passing over a bubbling beck and stopping off for a well-earned pint and a bowl of water at either of our two local pubs.
 Speaking of which…

 Be sure to take a pit stop in the stream that runs through the cottage grounds – one dog wash and welcome drink coming right up!